kamranahmedse/developer-roadmap/src/data/roadmaps/software-design-architecture/content/tell-dont-ask@0rGdh72HjqPZa2bCbY9Gz.md

-# Tell, don't ask
+# Tell, Don’t Ask

-## 🔹 What is “Tell, Don’t Ask”?

-It means:

-👉 Instead of asking an object for data and then making decisions outside of it, tell the object what to do and let it handle the logic.
+The Tell, Don’t Ask principle emphasizes that objects should be told what to do rather than being queried for their state and having decisions made externally.
+This promotes encapsulation and reduces coupling by keeping logic within the objects that own the data.

+## Key Concepts

-- Don’t pull data out of objects to make decisions.
-- Do push behavior into the object itself.
+- Instead of pulling data out of objects to make decisions, push the behavior into the object itself.

-This keeps logic encapsulated and objects more responsible for themselves.
+- Objects should be responsible for their own logic and state management.

 Asking style (bad):